cturczynskyj/jvswatchdog/README.md

 # JVSWatchdog

-This repository contains source code for a Windows console application, `jvswatchdog.exe`, which pings COM2 once per minutes to reset the Taito Type X3 DMAC's watchdog timer, keeping the DMAC from rebotting the Type X3.
+This repository contains source code for a Windows console application, `jvswatchdog.exe`, which pings COM2 once per minutes to reset the Taito Type X3 DMAC's watchdog timer, keeping the DMAC from rebooting the Type X3.

 ---